Five valuable insights for finding your ideal career

 How do you make a good choice when facing the complexity of the options?
 Evaluating every possible career choice, one by one as if from a dinner menu, and then selecting the best alternative, does not typically apply!
 Equally, decision-making can feel impossible when there are so many available alternatives that you can’t figure out the potential of each option.

 Spending time trying to analyse what you could do by reading career change books and trawling through job sites can leave you feeling even more confused and deflated.
-Above all, if you don’t know what you’re looking for, how are you going to find it?
+Above all, if you don’t know what you’re looking for, how are you going to find your ideal career?
 Continuous analysis with the hope that one day you’ll have a lightbulb moment will have you going round and round in circles.

 So, with the vast array of possibilities, how do you predict what the right decision will be for you?